JMead171/superbowl/README.md

 Create a football game where two teams verse one another.
 User inputs team names
-Game will have four quarters
 The teams will be able to score a field goal 3 points or a touchdown 7 points.
-Each team will have 3 possessions/chances to score each quarter.
+Each team will have 4 possessions/chances to score each quarter.
-The defense and offensive will have strength variables that will change.
-Scores will be achieved randomly based on strength variables.
+Scores will be achieved randomly based on an alogrithm.

 ## Table of Contents